Cloak and Dagger (characters): Marvel Knights

 After Tyrone leaves Tandy's side, he is no longer able to control his hunger and consumes any and every lawbreaker, no matter how small the offense.
 While searching for him in churches she meets the Black Widow who she teams up with to prevent a church from being robbed.
 Daredevil later appears and both assist him on a mission he received from the Punisher.

 Dagger becomes a member of the now-defunct "Marvel Knights" team, partnering up with many different heroes, including Shang-Chi, Luke Cage, Moon Knight, and Daredevil.
 During her time with the Knights, Dagger developed a deep friendship with the Black Widow (Natasha Romanova).
-Natasha brings Tandy to the guidance of Doctor Strange in the hopes of finding a crazed Tyrone.
-The Marvel Knights and Strange locate and battle an enhanced and deranged Cloak, during which most of the group are absorbed into his cape.
+Natasha brings Tandy to the guidance of Doctor Strange in the hopes of finding Tyrone.
+The Marvel Knights and Strange locate and battle Cloak, during which most of the group are absorbed into his cape.
 Strange reveals that Cloak has been possessed by Nightmare.
 Tandy manages to overpower and absorb Cloak's powers, freeing everyone from his cape.

 For some time, the Black Widow lets Ty and Tandy live in her apartment, which was later attacked by a homicidal Life Model Decoy of Nick Fury.
 Though at this point he was a normal human, Ty managed to defeat the robot.